-Increasing $D$ (fixing $d$), the chiral factor changes little, while the decay rate quickly decreases to zero~\cite{supplement}.
-The ordering of the coupling points, crucial in Ref.~\cite{Anton2018}, has no significant effect on the chiral dynamics.
-Details on the effect of varying $D$ and $d$ are given in Ref.~\cite{supplement}.
-Figure~\figpanelNoPrefix{fig2}{d} plots $C$ as a function of the phases $\Phi_{1,2}^{e}$, showing that strong chirality is robust to relatively large imprecision in $\Phi_{1,2}^e$ and that $C$ can be smoothly tuned in the full range $C \in (-1, 1)$ by changing $\Phi_{1,2}^e$.
+Increasing $D$ (fixing $d$), the chiral factor changes little, while the decay rate quickly decreases to zero.
+The ordering of the coupling points has no significant effect on the directional emission~\cite{Anton2018}.
+Details on the effect of varying $D$ and $d$ are given in Supplementary Note 2 C. Figure~\ref{fig2}d plots $C$ as a function of the phases $\Phi_{1,2}^{\text{e}}$, showing that large chiral factor is robust to relatively large imprecision in $\Phi_{1,2}^{\text{e}}$ and that $C$ is smoothly tuned in the full range $C \in (-1, 1)$ by changing $\Phi_{1,2}^{\text{e}}$.
 These key results indicate that the proposed setup may serve well as a source for directional correlated photons.